-The course Issue Mapping for Fashion was developed with colleagues at the Amsterdam Fashion Institute (AMFI), as part of AMFI’s Master’s programme in Fashion Enterprise Creation.
+The course Issue Mapping for Fashion was developed in 2017 with colleagues at the Amsterdam Fashion Institute (AMFI), as part of AMFI’s Master’s programme in Fashion Enterprise Creation.

 The class is designed to train students – who are developing their own fashion enterprise – in studying sustainability-related issues in the fashion industry through digital and visual content.
 The course objective is to map an issue, namely, one current issue of choice related to fashion and sustainability, using Latourian social cartography and digital and visual methods.